 What made me submit an entry despite feeling scared?
 The chance to tell people who are struggling with their mental health that they are not alone.
 That they do not need to explain anything to anyone.
 That what they feel is valid.
 That they need silence to heal.
 And that despite the raging storm crushing them intensely, they will come out of it stronger.”

 Aj Cruz.
-AJ’s contribution is an oxymoron to Alexithymia, as she explored what one feels elaborately and descriptively.
+In contrast to Alexithymia, Aj explored what one feels elaborately and descriptively in her honest poem.

 “Most people see me as this overly optimistic, busybody, multi-talented, multi-awarded little girl who has close to nothing in terms of life outside of work.
 Well, most of the observations are true—on the outside.
 No one has really stepped into the realm of my imagination, the depths of my thoughts, the abyss of my emotions, and the emptiness of my reservations.